lisongxu/CSCE156-Lab-DB-Install/README.md

 -   install the MySQL software

--   connect to a database using your MySQL username and password
+-   connect to a MySQL server using your MySQL username and password

 ### Peer Programming Pair-Up